eren-ture/F1_Tire_Lap_Analysis_PCA/README.md

 ## Motivation

-Explain why a tire is used in a lap.
+Explain the core reasons of choosing a tire in a lap.

 ## Data Pre-processing